 Programme Description Spatial planning provides a municipal perspective of spatial challenges and interventions.
 The different levels of plans seek to guide, direct and facilitate both public and private developments, investment and growth in a manner that will expand opportunities and contribute towards the visible upliftment of all communities.
 Programme Objective Outcome To provide a systematic integrated spatial development plans by 2026 Short Term Strategies (1-2 Yrs.)
-SDF update Medium Term Strategies (3-4 Yrs.)
-Development of nodal zones SDF review and update Long term Strategies (5 Yrs. +) Protection of prime and unique agricultural land SDF review
+SDF review and update Medium Term Strategies (3-4 Yrs.)
+SDF review and update Long term Strategies (5 Yrs. +) Protection of agricultural land and SDF review